-Noncurrent liabilities include capital improvement debt payable, loans and notes payable, capital leases payable, accrued self-insurance claims, compensated absences payable, other postemployment benefits payable, revenue received in advance, net pension liability, and other noncurrent liabilities that are not scheduled to be paid within the next fiscal year.
+Noncurrent liabilities include capital improvement debt payable, capital leases payable, accrued self-insurance claims, compensated absences payable, other postemployment benefits payable, revenue received in advance, net pension liability, and other noncurrent liabilities that are not scheduled to be paid within the next fiscal year.
 Capital improvement debt payable is reported net of unamortized premium or discount.
 The University amortizes debt premiums and discounts over the life of the debt using the straight-line method.